-Regardless, this is really cool -- the top 100 oil fields in the United States (the link is inside the article; this link takes you directly to the EIA PDF).
+Regardless, this is really cool -- the top 100 oil fields in the United States (the link is now broken; this link takes you directly to the EIA PDF).
 North Dakota has several on the list and nine North Dakota fields broke the top 50 for the first time.

 Here are the North Dakota fields and their ranking: